Why are lichens a good pioneer species after a volcanic eruption?

 Initiating the Progression of Succession

-Lichens are the foundation of primary succession after a volcanic eruption.
-As they modify the environment, they make it possible for more complex plant species to take hold.
-Over time, this leads to the development of a diverse and stable ecosystem.
-Without lichens, the process of ecological succession would be slower and more difficult, as they are the key pioneers that begin transforming the landscape.
+Lichens form the foundation for primary succession after an eruption of volcanoes.
+As they alter the environment, they produce the conditions necessary for the existence of more advanced plant species.
+Over time, it produces a stable and diverse ecosystem.
+If lichens were absent, ecological succession would be much slower and even more difficult since they are the pioneers that start changing the landscape.

 Conclusion